-Figure 1 shows these different components and that the process is not necessarily a sequential process, but there may be movement back and forth between components as learning progresses.
+Figure 1 shows these different components and that the process is not necessarily sequential but may iterate between components as learning progresses.
 The involvement of stakeholders and managers in every component of the process is extremely important to guide the MSE and evaluate the outcomes.